My name is Richard, I’m 42 and I am a single parent dad

 My son’s favourite activity was the crate tower and the high ropes course.
 My daughter really enjoyed kayaking and rock climbing.
 There was so much encouragement from everyone as each of us pushed ourselves a little further outside of our comfort zones.
-My favourite activity had to be the climbing wall and the zip wire.
-I also loved decorating a special family plate which we continue to use at home to celebrate each other’s achievements and say ‘Well done!’.
+My favourite activity had to be the climbing wall and zip wire.
+I also loved decorating a special family plate, which we continue to use at home to celebrate each other’s achievements, and say, ‘Well done!’.
 In the middle of the week we went to the beach for the day.
 Jumping waves in the sea was so much fun and we didn’t want the day to end.

 Take A Break holidays run every summer at locations across the UK.
 Packed full of activities, they’re a great chance to try new things, meet new friends who understand the challenges of being a single parent and build memories together as a family.

 If you’re a single parent family with children aged between 5–15, have a look at the Take A Break web page.
 Spaces and bursaries are limited so book early.

 A holiday with Take A Break will be relaxing and fun, with a few exhilarating activities thrown in!
 We’re sure this holiday will have a positive and lasting impact on your family.

 There is plenty more for single parents and those supporting single parent families on our website: